 However sometimes it is not so obvious, so searching the internet may reveal what specialty to look for, but if possible, consult with a qualified professional.

 Remember that lawyers spend much of their time working with other lawyers and so as well as being able to identify the specialty you require, they might be able to furnish the name and contact details of a lawyer they can personally recommend.

 There is an ever growing number of online resources for both lawyers and their clients.
 For example, FindLaw is a service that is operated by attorneys with the aim of making otherwise complex information and concepts accessible to the layperson.

 Interviewing a Lawyer

-After identifying a lawyer who works in the relevant field, you will want to interview them to ensure they are someone you can work with.
-Here are some of the questions you should consider asking before deciding whether to hire them or not:
+After identifying a lawyer who works in the relevant field, interview them to ensure they are someone you can work with.
+Here are some of the questions to consider asking before deciding whether to hire them or not:

 - What is their fee structure?
 Some lawyers will take their payment as a percentage of the settlement and forego payment if they lose the case.
 However most lawyers will want some kind of compensation for their time regardless of the outcome.
 Discuss potential payment plans with them and, if you’re feeling brave, perhaps see if their fee is negotiable.

 - Can they provide references?
 References from previous clients are probably the best indicator of a lawyer’s effectiveness, and generally they will be happy to put you in touch with past clients.
 Remember to respect other people’s right to privacy, though; the lawyer might want to speak to the clients first before turning over any personal information.